fosgate29/whalechat-app/README.md

 This is a high-level overview of our development plan.
 More details will be added soon.

+- Referral program.
+- Full audit and deployment of smart contracts.
 - Auction-based ticket issuance.
 - Support for asset proof of more cryptocurrencies and ERC20 /ERC721 tokens.
 - UX for `WHALE` token and DAO management.